cwinters/summa_blog/201204-casper_intro/testing_with_headless_casper.md

     google-chrome --allow-file-access-from-files

 Otherwise the AJAX calls won't be able to load the static JSON files (see [#40787][chromefile]).
+Firefox should work fine.

-First a quick example of a test:
+First a quick example of a test.
+We want to ensure that the person's name is required.

-- what are some good examples? create/download a simple todo-list application?
-Maybe re-use notem?

 ## Pros and cons of single programming environment